MLSC STEM Equipment and Supplies Grant Program

-The Workforce Training Fund (WTF) is a state fund that provides resources to Massachusetts businesses to train current and newly hired employees through three grant programs:
+The Workforce Training Fund (WTF) is a state fund that provides resources to small and medium-sized Massachusetts businesses to train current and newly hired employees through the following grant programs:

 The WTF General Program is open to companies of any size, and will provide up to $250,000 per company.
 Priority is given to applications focused on employee skills attainment and achievement of transferable and measurable skills.
 Applications may be submitted at any time but will be reviewed according to published deadlines.
 Grant decisions are made approximately 60 days after the application deadline.
 Click here for more information about the WTF General Program.

 WTF General Program Training Grants: Training grants of up to $250,000